 “The S2G was developed in response to significant industry interest for an LPG solution without retrofitting or aftermarket additions,” said FCCC President Bob Harbin.
-To develop this new medium-duty commercial product, the manufacturer requested direct customer input.
+The manufacturer requested direct customer input to develop this new medium-duty commercial product.

 “From the start, we invited our end-users, fleet managers, and body manufacturers to tell us about their specific needs, from GVWR and chassis component placement to in-cab layout and electrical interfaces,” said Jonathan Randall, director of sales and marketing for FCCC.
 “We didn’t want to just add an LPG engine to our S2 chassis — we wanted to make the best chassis our customers could envision while making the most body-builder friendly truck in the market.”